-- Children Act 1989 (amended 2004) - "Working Together to Safeguard Children 2018" July 2018 Working Together To Safeguard Children July 2018 - "Keeping Children Safe in Education" statutory guidance for schools and further education colleges - Keeping children safe in education 2022 (publishing.service.gov.uk) - Information Sharing Guidance for Safeguarding Practitioners Information Sharing Guidance DfE July 2018 - Children Missing Education; Statutory Guidance for Local Authorities Sept 2016 Children missing education GOV.UK - Statutory Guidance issued under section 29 of the Counter-Terrorism and Security Act - 2015 Prevent Duty Guidance - The Equality Act 2010 Equality Act 2010: guidance GOV.UK - What to do if you're worried a child is being abused March 2015 What to do if you are worried a child is being abused - Statutory guidance on FGM Multi-agency Statutory Guidance on Female Genital Mutilation - 2.2.
+- Children Act 1989 (amended 2004) - "Working Together to Safeguard Children 2018" July 2018 Working Together To Safeguard Children July 2018 - "Keeping Children Safe in Education"- statutory guidance for schools and further education colleges - Keeping children safe in education (publishing.service.gov.uk) - Information Sharing Guidance for Safeguarding Practitioners Information Sharing Guidance - DfE July 2018

+- Children Missing Education; Statutory Guidance for Local Authorities Sept 2016 Children missing education - GOV.UK - Statutory Guidance issued under section 29 of the Counter-Terrorism and Security Act 2015 Prevent Duty Guidance - The Equality Act 2010 Equality Act 2010: guidance GOV.UK - What to do if you're worried a child is being abused March 2015 What to do if you are worried a child is being abused - Statutory guidance on FGM Multi-agency Statutory Guidance on Female Genital Mutilation

 Clear governance and leadership is central to embedding a safeguarding culture.
-The Governing Body takes its responsibility seriously under section 157 of the Education Act 2002, to safeguard and promote the welfare of children; working together with other agencies to ensure effective and robust arrangements are in place within our school to identify and support those children who are suffering harm or whom may be at risk of harm.
-Governors will ensure all staff at the school have read and understood their responsibilities pertaining to Part 1, Part 5 and Annexe B of Keeping Children Safe in Education 2022. - 2.3.
-All staff are required to read and adhere to the Staff Code of Conduct. - 2.4.
-Every member of the school community is responsible for contributing to a positive culture of safeguarding. - 2.5.
+The Trust, and Local Advisory Committee takes its responsibility seriously under section 175 and 157 of the Education Act 2002 to safeguard and promote the welfare of children; working together with other agencies to ensure effective and robust arrangements are in place within our school to identify and support those children who are suffering harm or whom may be at risk of harm.
+The Trust will ensure all staff at the school have read and understood their responsibilities pertaining to Part 1, Part 5 and Annexe B of Keeping Children Safe in Education.

+All staff are required to read and adhere to the Staff Code of Conduct.

+Every member of the school community is responsible for contributing to a positive culture of safeguarding.

 The school recognises that as well as risks to the welfare of children from within their families, children may be vulnerable to abuse or exploitation outside their homes and from other children.
-Staff must remain vigilant and alert to these potential risks. - 2.6.
+Staff must remain vigilant and alert to these potential risks.

 The aims of this policy are:

-- 2.6.1.
-To provide an environment in which children feel safe, secure, valued and respected. - 2.6.2.
-To ensure that senior leaders, teaching staff and non-teaching staff, supply staff, governors and volunteers - Are aware of the need to safeguard and promote the wellbeing of children - Identify the need for early support - Promptly report concerns, in line with guidance from the Buckinghamshire Continuum of Need - Are trained to recognise signs and indicators of abuse - 2.6.3.
-To provide systematic means of monitoring children known to be or thought to be at risk of harm and ensure contribution to assessments of need and support plans for those children. - 2.6.4.
-To ensure Ivingswood Academy has a clear system for communicating concerns both internally and with external agencies in line with the Working Together guidance. - 2.6.5.
-To ensure the school has robust systems in place to accurately record safeguarding and child protection concerns. - 2.6.6.
-To develop effective working relationships with all other agencies involved in safeguarding, supporting the needs of children at our school. - 2.6.7.
-To ensure that all staff appointed have been through the safer recruitment process and understand the principles of safer working practices as set out in our Staff Code of Conduct. - 2.6.8.
-To ensure that any community users of our facilities have due regard to expectations of how they should maintain a safe environment, which supports children's wellbeing. - 2.6.9.
+To provide an environment in which children feel safe, secure, valued and respected.
+To ensure that senior leaders, teaching staff and non-teaching staff, supply staff, governors and volunteers:

+- Are aware of the need to safeguard and promote the wellbeing of children - Identify the need for early support - Promptly report concerns, in line with guidance from the Buckinghamshire Continuum of Need - Are trained to recognise signs and indicators of abuse

+To provide systematic means of monitoring children known to be or thought to be at risk of harm and ensure contribution to assessments of need and support plans for those children.
+To ensure lvingswood Academy has a clear system for communicating concerns both internally and with external agencies in line with the Working Together guidance.

+To ensure the school has robust systems in place to accurately record safeguarding and child protection concerns.

+To develop effective working relationships with all other agencies involved in safeguarding, supporting the needs of children at our school.

+To ensure that all staff appointed have been through the safer recruitment process and understand the principles of safer working practices as set out in our Staff Code of Conduct.
+To ensure that any community users of our facilities have due regard to expectations of how they should maintain a safe environment, which supports children's wellbeing.
 This policy is published on our website, www.ivingswoodacademy.org and hard copies are available from the school office.